Little Free Library

 That’s when something happened Bol says he never could have imagined.

-The idea has mushroomed.
-Bol now encourages people to visit his website, www.littlefreelibrary.org, for suggestions on how to build their own library.
+Visit www.littlefreelibrary.org, for suggestions on how to build your own library.